 In October 2013, Joan Almon visited The Land, the adventure playground in Wales.
 The BBC ran a piece about it, which can be viewed here.

 November 5-8 in Dallas, Texas: The Alliance for Childhood will have a presence at the NAEYC Annual Conference.
 Look for us at Booth 942.
-We will also be participating in several panels.
+We will also be participating in three panels.
 Hope to see you there!

 November 14-15 in New York City: The eighth annual Wonderplay Conference will take place at the 92nd St. Y. Alliance co-founder Joan Almon will be presenting two workshops.
 Click here for the flier.